Electric Embers: Handcrafted hosting, powering the fires of change

 More detail:

-This issue arises out of a flawed assumption made by some email apps, an assumption that is broken by the rewriting of list sender email addresses that we must do to comply with modern sender authentication systems (see DMARC).
+This issue arises out of a flawed assumption made by some email apps, an assumption that is broken by the rewriting of list sender email addresses that we must do to comply with modern sender authentication systems.

 The assumption they make is that each email address maps to one unique individual, and that they could rely on that one-to-one mapping to override From: header info with whatever name or label you’ve assigned to someone in your address book.
-This assumption used to hold even for email lists/groups, back when we could preserve the original sender address, but now we must rewrite it to the group address for every message.
+But the sender address on a list message is the email address of the list itself, not the original sender, something we must do in order to comply with DMARC.
 That means 10 or 100 or 1000 different people posting to a group will appear to your email program to share the same email address, and it will display a useless generic “sender name” for all of them if it finds one in your address book.

 Why do Groups messages all come From: the Group address, not the original sender's address?